-His wife received a postcard from him.
-He said he was good health and uninjured.
+His wife received a postcard from him in August 1943.
+He said he was in good health and uninjured.
 He also said, “Please see that mother and family are informed that I am all right.
 Don’t worry about me.”
 He also asked that she give his regards to Bill and Anna who were his brother-in-law and sister.

 It needs to be mentioned that in early March 1944, 1st.
 Sgt.
 Ero Saccone received the company’s guidon which had been smuggled on the march by Sgt.
 William Braye. who had tied the flag around his waist.
 When Braye was selected to go out on a work detail, he gave the flag to Saccone to hid.
 Saccone had it for a little over three months when his name appeared on a list of POWs being sent to Japan.
 At that time, he gave the flag to Morello to protect.
 Morello hid it by making a small pillow and sewing it in the pillow.
 Shortly after this, Emil’s name was listed to be sent to Japan, so he gave the pillow to his half-brother, Sgt.
 August Gillis to keep.

 During February, the rumor spread among the POWs that the Marshall Islands and Gibert Islands had been retaken.
 They also heard that the Marianas Islands had been bombed and that there had been a sea Battle in the Java Sea.
 They also heard that the Filipino food ration had been cut to 120 grams of rice a day and that no one was allowed to leave Manila.